-The Fontainhas Latin Quarter is one of the main attractions in Goa's capital city, Panjim.
+Goa's Fontainhas Latin Quarter is a main attraction in capital city Panjim.
 It sits below Altinho, an affluent hilltop area in the center of the city, and gets its name (meaning "fountain") from Fonte Phoenix (the Fountain of Phoenix) spring at the foot of the hill.

-The area was developed into a residential area for rulers and administrators the early 1800s, when headquarters of the Portuguese government were shifted to Panjim from Old Goa due to sanitary problems and outbreaks of the plague.
+The area was developed into a residential area for rulers and administrators in the early 1800s, when the Portuguese government moved its headquarters to Panjim from Old Goa due to sanitary problems and outbreaks of the plague.
 Prior to this, it was apparently used as a coconut plantation by an affluent Goan expat.

 The significance of the curiously named streets in Fontainhas is interesting.
 Rua 31 de Janeira (31st January Road) relates to the date of Portugal's independence from Spain on January 31, 1640.
 Bustling 18th June Road, lined with shops and restaurants, was named after the date in 1946 that Ram Manohar Lohia (an activist for Indian independence) called a meeting that led to the end Portuguese rule in India.

 Art lovers should head to Gallery Gitanjali located adjacent to Panjim Inn.
 It has a collection of contemporary art and Scandinavian lithographs, lino prints and etchings from the 1950s and 1960s.
 Poetry readings, art discussion groups and courses on film appreciation are also held there.
 Plus, there's a cafe.

 Shop at Velha Goa Galeria for gorgeous traditional hand-painted ceramics, including azueljos (tin-glazed ceramic tiles).